AparGarg99/RPSGame/README.md

 OpenCV library was used for all camera related operations.

 ### ✔️Dataset
-* Custom dataset
-* I made my own dataset.
+* I made my own custom dataset.
 Later on try changing the data and re-training the model to see the grave impact data has on a DL model.
 ![](https://github.com/AparGarg99/RPSGame/blob/master/images/dataset.PNG)

 ### ✔️Methodology